rangle/ngCourse2/handout/testing/Unit Testing Components.md

 This component relies on the `QuoteService` to get a random quote, which it will then display.
 The class is pretty simple, it only has the `getQuote` function that will modify the DOM, therefore it will be are main area of focus in testing.

 In order to test this component we need initiate the class `QuoteComponent`.
-The Angular testing library offers a way to inject any dependencies this class relies on, as well as a `TestComponentBuilder` object which will create the component for us and return a *component fixture* that we can perform tests on.
+The Angular testing library offers a way to inject any dependencies this class relies on, as well as a `TestComponentBuilder` object which will create the component for us and return a *component fixture* that we can perform testing operations on.

 *quote.spec.ts*